Swaim's Panacea: History

-By 1828, the Philadelphia Medical Society published a report strongly refuting Swaim's laudatory claims and previous endorsements of the popular panacea, as had the New York Medical Society.
+By 1828, the Philadelphia Medical Society published a report strongly refuting previous endorsements of the popular panacea, as had the New York Medical Society.
 Respected physicians who had endorsed the product as promising in the beginning, such as Nathaniel Chapman who later founded the American Medical Association, disavowed their early approvals.
-Despite Swaim's claim that the product contained no mercury, the medical reports showed otherwise.
+Despite Swaim's claim that the product contained no mercury compounds, the medical reports of mercury toxicity showed otherwise.

-After William Swaim died in 1846, his son James continued the business until his death in 1870, along with Swaim's son-in-law Franklin Stewart.
+After William Swaim died in 1846, his son James continued the business until his death in 1870, along with Franklin Stewart, a Philadelphia physician and Swaim's "Medical Director".
 (Stewart's son Samuel Swaim Stewart invented the Banjeaurine.)
 "Swaim's Laboratory" was located in Philadelphia at 113 S. Seventh St, just below Chestnut for many years.
 Sometime after 1890, production was moved to Clifton, Staten Island in New York.

 In 1900, James F. Ballard of St. Louis, who produced a number of patent medicines, acquired the rights to Swaim's Panacea and all other Swaim products from the Swaim family.
 In the 1910s, the United States government fined Ballard $30 for misbranding of products under the Pure Food and Drug Act of 1906, including Swaim's Panacea, as he was continuing to advertise the product with the amazing claims that had then been made for over 90 years.
 It appears the product continued to be sold at least into the 1920s.